 Advanced Leadership Training Program (ALTP)

-The ALTP is designed to build the capacity of the individual participants, and to create an interdisciplinary network of leaders who are dedicated to the health and environment of our region.
-The program includes some 45 health and environment professionals in the Rocky Mountain region each year.
-As of May 2022, RIHEL has completed 22 ALTP classes and graduated over 900 participants.
+ALTP builds the capacity of individual participants and creates an interdisciplinary network of leaders dedicated to the public and environmental health of our region.
+Annually, ALTP matriculates some 45 health and environment professionals from throughout the Rocky Mountain region and beyond through a competitive application process.

 Key Program Elements